MathiasDamsgaard/Comp_Social_Sci_Webpage/content/network-analysis.md

 <img src="/images/Closeness_vs_Degree.png" width="800" />

 There is a linear relationship between closeness centrality and degree meaning that the higher the degree of a node the closer it is to all other nodes.
+So to contextualize this a package such as _numpy_ or _requests_ which both have around 3.500 packages depending on them will both be very central and it would be easy to reach other nodes starting from these nodes.